surpher/PactMockServer/README.md

 # PactMockServer

-Used to deliver `PactMockServer` as a module via SPM to [PactSwift](https://github.com/surpher/pact-swift).
+Used to deliver `PactMockServer` as a module via SPM to [PactSwift](https://github.com/surpher/pact-swift) for macOS.

 ## Usage